Gawain: Histories and romances

-Gawain is notably the hero of one of the greatest works of Middle English literature, the alliterative poem Sir Gawain and the Green Knight, where he is portrayed as an excellent, but human, knight.
-Here, Gawain strongly resembles the Irish mythological hero Cuchulainn.
-In the poem, he must go to the titular Green Knight to, presumably, be killed by the Knight.
-Gawain does this as it pertains to a deal made between the two without knowing that it is all a test by the Knight.
-He is cited in Robert Laneham's letter describing the entertainments at Kenilworth in 1575, and the recopying of earlier works such as The Greene Knight suggests that a popular English tradition of Gawain continued.
-Different variants of the Green Knight story include The Turke and Sir Gawain.
-In possibly Thomas Malory's The Weddynge of Syr Gawen and Dame Ragnell (The Wedding of Sir Gawain and Dame Ragnelle), his wits, virtue, and respect for women frees his wife, a loathly lady, from her curse of ugliness.
-The Child Ballads include a preserved legend in a positive light: The Marriage of Sir Gawain, a fragmentary version of the story of The Wedding of Sir Gawain and Dame Ragnelle.
+Gawain is notably the hero of one of the greatest works of Middle English literature – the alliterative poem Sir Gawain and the Green Knight – where he is portrayed as an excellent, but human, knight.
+In this poem, Gawain strongly resembles the Irish mythological hero Cuchulainn.
+In the poem, he must travel to the Green Knight of the title, presumably to be killed by this knight.
+Gawain takes this action because it pertains to a deal made between the two knights without Gawain knowing that it was a test by the Green Knight.
+Gawain is cited in Robert Laneham's letter describing the entertainments at Kenilworth Castle in 1575; the recopying of earlier works such as The Greene Knight suggests that a popular English tradition of Gawain continued.
+Variants of the Green Knight story include The Turke and Sir Gawain.
+In The Weddynge of Syr Gawen and Dame Ragnell (The Wedding of Sir Gawain and Dame Ragnelle), possibly by Thomas Malory, Gawain's wits, virtue, and respect for women ultimately free his wife, a loathly lady, from her curse of ugliness.
+The traditional Child Ballads include a preserved legend in a positive light: The Marriage of Sir Gawain, a fragmentary version of the story of The Wedding of Sir Gawain and Dame Ragnelle.

-The Lancelot-Grail (Vulgate Cycle) depicts Gawain as a proud and worldly knight and the leader of his siblings, who demonstrates through his failures the danger of neglecting the spiritual in favor of the material world.
-On the grand Grail Quest, his intentions are always the purest, but he is unable to use God's grace to see the error of his ways.
-Later, when his brothers Mordred and Agravain plot to destroy Lancelot and Queen Guinevere by exposing their love affair, Gawain tries to stop them.
-When Guinevere is sentenced to burn at the stake and Arthur deploys his best knights to guard the execution, Gawain nobly refuses to take part in the deed, even though his brothers will be there.
-But when Lancelot returns to rescue Guinevere, a battle between Lancelot's and Arthur's knights ensues, and Gawain's brothers Gareth and Gaheris are killed (Agravain, too, is killed by Lancelot, either on this occasion or in a previous encounter).
-This turns his friendship with Lancelot into hatred, and his desire for vengeance causes him to draw Arthur into a war with Lancelot in France.
-In the king's absence, Mordred usurps the throne, and the Britons must return to save Britain.
-Meanwhile, Gawain is mortally wounded by Lancelot himself after a long duel.
-King Arthur, his uncle in this version of the tale, becomes very distraught as he mourns his death.
-The Vulgate Mort Artu has Gawain's dead body carried to Camelot, where he is placed in the tomb of his dear brother Gaheriet (Gaheris).
+The Lancelot-Grail Cycle (Vulgate Cycle) depicts Gawain as a proud and worldly knight, as well as the leader of his siblings, who demonstrates through his failures the danger of neglecting the spiritual world in favour of the material world.
+On the grand Grail quest, Gawain's intentions are always pure, but he cannot use God's grace to see the error of his ways.
+Later, when Gawain's brothers Mordred and Agravain plot to destroy Lancelot and Queen Guinevere by exposing their love affair, Gawain tries to stop his brothers.
+When Guinevere is sentenced to be burned at the stake, and Arthur deploys his best knights to guard the execution, Gawain nobly refuses to participate in this guard, even though his brothers will be attending.
+However, when Lancelot returns to rescue Guinevere, a battle ensues between Lancelot's and Arthur's knights; both of Gawain's youngest full brothers are killed.
+(Agravain, too, is killed by Lancelot, either on this occasion or in a previous encounter.)
+This battle turns Gawain's friendship with Lancelot into hatred, and Gawain's desire for vengeance causes him to draw Arthur into a war with Lancelot in France.
+In Arthur's absence, Mordred usurps the throne, and the Britons must return to save Britain.
+Meanwhile, Gawain is mortally wounded by Lancelot after a long duel.
+Arthur, Gawain's uncle in this version of the tale, becomes distraught as he mourns Gawain's death.
+The Vulgate Mort Artu has Gawain's corpse carried to Camelot, where he is placed in the tomb of his beloved brother Gaheriet.